ldallacqua/navalia-code-challenge/README.md

 # **Navalia Code Challenge**

 ## **Project Overview**

-The **Navalia Code Challenge** is a web application built with Next.js, Prisma, and TypeScript, providing a modern interface with various interactive components using Shadcn/ui on top of Radix UI.
-The application integrates with PostgreSQL for database management and employs both frontend and backend tools to ensure a robust, responsive user experience.
+The **Navalia Code Challenge** is a web application that implements a shopping cart system with promotional pricing based on user type.
+The main requirements include:

+- **Cart Management**: Support for adding and removing items from the cart.
+- **User Type Identification**: Distinguishing between VIP and common users to apply different pricing rules.
+- **Promotional Pricing**:
+  - **"Get 3 for 2"** for common users.
+  - **15% VIP Discount** for VIP users, with a recommendation of the most advantageous pricing option.

+This project uses **Next.js** for API routes, **Prisma** with PostgreSQL for database management, and **shadcn/ui** for consistent UI components.
+Deployed on **Vercel**, it leverages CI/CD and easy database connectivity.

 ## **Note on Sample Scenarios**